Apply to vetted scholarship programs in one clickAdvertiser disclosure

 Your dependency status changed

 Some students experience a change in dependency status between submitting their FAFSA and receiving their financial aid.
 You would have a different dependency status if (1) you become pregnant or become a parent, (2) you enter a legal guardianship, or (3) you’ve become an emancipated minor.
 If any of this applies to you, log into your FAFSA to update your information.
 Changes to marital status are the exception.
 If you’ve married or divorced since submitting the FAFSA, contact the financial aid offices at the schools listed on your FAFSA.
+Remember, you’ll most likely have to provide documentation of your change to your financial aid office, so keep any copies of court papers you might receive.

 You’re selected for FAFSA verification